Battle of Himera (480 BC)

 The discovery in 2007 and 2008 of mass graves from the battle has confirmed the location and nature of the battle.

 Background

 The Phoenicians had planted trading posts all over the coast of Sicily after 900 BC, but had never penetrated far inland.
-They had traded with the Elymian, Sicani and Siculi communities and ultimately withdrew without resistance to Motya, Panormus and Solus when the Greek colonists arrived after 750 BC.
+They had traded with the Elymian, Sicani and Siculi communities and ultimately withdrew without resistance to Motya, Panormus and Solus when the Greeks arrived after 750 BC.
 These cities remained independent until becoming part of the Carthaginian hegemony after 540 BC, probably when Malchus of Carthage "conquered all Sicily" and sent the captured booty to Tyre.

 Carthaginian hegemony and Greeks in Sicily

 Carthage created her hegemony in part to resist Greek encroachments in the Phoenician sphere of influence.
 Phoenicians initially (750–650 BC) did not resist the Greeks, but after the Greeks had reached Iberia sometime after 650 BC, Carthage emerged as the leader of Phoenician resistance.
 During the 6th century BC, mostly under the leadership of the Magonid dynasty, Carthage established a commercially dominant position in the Western Mediterranean.
 The Phoenicians in Sicily and the Elymians had teamed up to defeat the Greeks of Selinus and Rhodes near Lilybaeum in 580 BC, the first recorded clash between Phoenicians and Greeks incident in Sicily.
 The next known Greek incursion in Sicily took place 70 years later.